m-rosette/IMML_cable_follow/README.md

-# ROB 537 Cable Following
+# Cable Following
-## Kyle, Marcus, Jostan, Keegan
+## Marcus

+This project is designed to have a tactile sensor equipped gripper follow a cable.
+This is a continuation of the work started in an OSU ROB 537 final project.

 ### How to use
 First, connect the gripper via USB.
 If using a Docker container, be sure to connect the USB before starting the container (or restart the container).